ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ## HTTP/2 and HTTP/3 Requests {#req23}

-When using HTTP/2 {{H2}} or HTTP/3 {{H3}}, UDP proxying requests use Extended
+When using HTTP/2 {{H2}} or HTTP/3 {{H3}}, UDP proxying requests use HTTP
-CONNECT.
-This requires that servers send an HTTP Setting as specified in
-{{EXT-CONNECT2}} and {{EXT-CONNECT3}} and that requests use HTTP pseudo-header fields with the following requirements:
+Extended CONNECT.
+This requires that servers send an HTTP Setting as specified in {{EXT-CONNECT2}} and {{EXT-CONNECT3}} and that requests use HTTP pseudo-header fields with the following requirements:

-* The ":method" pseudo-header field SHALL be "CONNECT".
+* The :method pseudo-header field SHALL be "CONNECT".

-* The ":protocol" pseudo-header field SHALL be "connect-udp".
+* The :protocol pseudo-header field SHALL be "connect-udp".

-* The ":authority" pseudo-header field SHALL contain the authority of the UDP proxy.
+* The :authority pseudo-header field SHALL contain the authority of the UDP proxy.

-* The ":path" and ":scheme" pseudo-header fields SHALL NOT be empty.
+* The :path and :scheme pseudo-header fields SHALL NOT be empty.
 Their values SHALL contain the scheme and path from the URI Template after the URI Template expansion process has been completed.